-As we enter August with hopes for fall and cooler temperatures in the not-so-distant horizon, it is important to not lose vigilance of jobsite safety during these hot and humid summer months.
-In July, Charlotte Douglas International Airport reported a 19-day streak of 90 degree or higher days, tying similar streaks in 1977 and 1955.
+Summer has arrived in North Carolina.
+While it has been a mild start, it is important to not lose vigilance of jobsite safety as the heat and humidity continues to rise.
+In July of 2020, Charlotte Douglas International Airport reported a 19-day streak of 90 degree or higher days, tying similar streaks in 1977 and 1955.
 Working in such temperatures can be dangerous if you are not adequately prepared or stay aware of how you are feeling during the day.

 Here are five tips for staying safe while working in the summer heat:

 - Hydrate, hydrate, hydrate!
 It’s such an easy solution but so many forget to do this or get lost in their work.
 Be sure to keep water with you at all times and be aware of the closest water source if you need a refill.
 Hydration is crucial in supplying your body the necessary fluids to keep everything functioning properly.

 - Plan your day: Hotter days may mean earlier mornings.
 If you have the ability, start your day earlier in the morning when it is less hot out.
 Be intentional about how you schedule your breaks to allow adequate time to cool off and hydrate.